awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. Choose **File shares**, and then choose the file share associated with the S3 bucket that you want to refresh\.

 1. For **Actions**, choose **Refresh cache**\.

-The time that it takes to refresh depends on the number of objects that the S3 bucket contains\.
+   The time that the refresh process takes depends on the number of objects cached on the gateway and the number of objects that were added to or removed from the S3 bucket\.

-   You can subscribe to be notified through an Amazon CloudWatch event when your [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation completes\.
+Refreshing the cache only initiates the refresh operation\.
+When the cache refresh completes, it doesn't necessarily mean that the file refresh is complete\.
+To determine that the file refresh operation is complete before you check for new files on the gateway file share, use the `refresh-complete` notification\.
+To do this, you can subscribe to be notified through an Amazon CloudWatch event when your [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation completes\.
 For more information, see [Getting Notified About File Operations](monitoring-file-gateway.md#get-notification)\.

+## Using S3 Object Lock with File Gateway<a name="s3-object-lock"></a>

+File gateway supports accessing S3 buckets that have Amazon S3 Object Lock enabled\.
+Amazon S3 Object Lock enables you to store objects using a "Write Once Read Many" \(WORM\) model\.
+When you use Amazon S3 Object Lock, you can prevent an object in your S3 bucket from being deleted or overwritten\.
+Amazon S3 Object Lock works together with object versioning to protect your data\.

+If you enable Amazon S3 Object Lock, you can still modify the object\.
+For example, it can be written to, it can be deleted, or it can be renamed through a file share on a file gateway\.
+When you modify an object in this way, file gateway places a new version of the object without affecting the previous version \(that is, the locked object\)\.
+For example, If you use the file gateway NFS or SMB interface to delete a file and the corresponding S3 object is locked, the gateway places an S3 Delete Marker as the next version of the object, and leaves the original object version in place\.
+Similarly, If file gateway modifies the contents or metadata of a locked object, a new version of the object is uploaded with the changes but the original locked version of the object remains unchanged\.
+For more information about Amazon S3 Object Lock, see [Introduction to Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html) in the *Amazon Simple Storage Service Developer Guide*\.

 ## Understanding File Share Status<a name="understand-file-share"></a>